 If you expect to owe less than $1,000 in income tax this year after applying your federal income tax withholding, you don't have to make estimated tax payments.

-If all your regular income comes in salary and your employer is withholding taxes on your pay, you should not need to pay any estimated taxes unless you suddenly strike it rich by selling stock at a large profit or winning the lottery.
+If all your regular income comes in salary and your employer is withholding enough taxes on your pay, you should not need to pay any estimated taxes unless you suddenly strike it rich by selling stock at a large profit or winning the lottery.

 If you start a side business (and you report your income from that business on Schedule C) while continuing to work for an employer who withholds from your paycheck, you may be able to increase your withholding so that it equals what your tax liability would be for the entire year, or is enough to meet the exception for last year's tax liability that we told you about earlier.
 In that case, you will not need to pay estimated taxes on your side business.

 Some retirees avoid the need to make estimated payments by having enough tax withheld from required distributions from IRAs at year-end to cover their tax bill for the year.
+You can even have federal income tax withheld from your Social Security income if you are receiving benefits.

 Are there any reasons to pay the penalties?